Sign in

 Ask Fintool Equity Research AI

-Paul Matteis's questions to Uniqure NV (QURE) leadership • Q1 2025
+Paul Matteis's questions to uniQure (QURE) leadership • Q1 2025

 Question

-Paul Matteis questioned the company's approach in its recent statistical analysis plan (SAP) meeting with the FDA, the rationale for using 3-year versus 2-year natural history data, and whether waiting for meeting minutes is standard procedure or indicates a need for clarification.
+Paul Matteis asked about uniQure's approach in its recent meeting with the FDA regarding the statistical analysis plan (SAP), the rationale for using 3-year versus 2-year natural history data, and whether waiting for meeting minutes was standard procedure or indicated a need for clarification.

 Answer

-CEO Matthew Kapusta clarified that waiting for formal meeting minutes is simply 'good housekeeping' and standard best practice.
-CMO Dr. Walid Abi-Saab explained that the 3-year data is the most relevant dataset as the majority of patients will have reached that timepoint, making it crucial to demonstrate that the promising effects seen at 2 years are sustained.
+CEO Matthew Kapusta clarified that waiting for meeting minutes is simply 'good housekeeping' and best practice.
+CMO Dr. Walid Abi-Saab explained that the primary analysis will focus on 3-year data because the majority of patients will have reached that timepoint, making it the most relevant dataset to demonstrate a continued effect, though all data (2-year, 4-year) will be considered.

 Ask Fintool Equity Research AI

-Paul Matteis's questions to Alkermes Plc (ALKS) leadership • Q2 2025
+Paul Matteis's questions to Alkermes (ALKS) leadership • Q2 2025

 Question